What Is A Secure Browser?

 Microsoft Internet Explorer/Edge

-Apple has been known for its privacy-orientated functions.
-Safari has not too many updates – in fact, a few times less as compared to other browsers.
-It may be due to because Apple devices generally are exposed to fewer online vulnerabilities.
+Apple is known for its privacy-orientated functions.
+Safari has not had too many updates – in fact, it’s been updated just a few times when compared to other browsers.
+This may be due to the fact that Apple devices, in general, are exposed to fewer online vulnerabilities.

-The newer version of Safari warns you if some website is trying to access your cookies.
+The newer version of Safari warns you if a website is trying to access your cookies.
 Moreover, to prevent malicious code, it runs web pages in separate processes.

-Maybe lesser-known names, but if you’re looking for a really secure and private browser, open source may be the way to go.
+While these may be lesser-known names, if you’re looking for a secure and private browser, open source may be the way to go.

 Opera has gained popularity among its users as a privacy-oriented browser.
 Their updates are released after every 5 weeks to keep in step with the dynamic nature of internet connections and malware.
 They enhance the security of their clients as they block add-ons as well as scripts.
 Malware protection is also guaranteed and is coupled with fraud protection.

 Clients can also exploit their private window that ensures that your browsing activity cannot be monitored.
 This is however not the case with its default window.
 Its built-in VPN is not as secure as many would love for it to be, though it offers a considerable amount of privacy.

 Depending on your security and privacy needs, you can opt for any of these browsers.
 Tor is the best option for advanced anonymity needs, while Firefox, on the other hand, offers the best privacy option for mainstream users.
 VPNs and tracker blockers are some of the tools that you can consider for enhanced privacy.

 Good news – Surfshark works great with Opera browser too!
 Install Opera Chrome extensions > download Surfshark extension for Chrome > enjoy!

 The developers of Tor Browser have created a browser that keeps surfers anonymous around the clock.
 The browser is based on Firefox, and its updates come after about 14 days, which includes patches and bug fixes.